 To ensure that individuals who join CADA are well qualified and have a strong potential to be productive and successful, it is CADA's policy to check the employment references and work history of candidates who apply for position(s) as appropriate and consistent with the law.
-Reference and bFor candidates with a conditional job offer, background checks and additional verification processes will be conducted in accordance with the law, and employment history will be verified.
-Verification processes may include, but will not necessarily be limited to the following: physical, drug/alcohol testing, review of credit history, educational records, and criminal or DMV reports.
-Specific verification processes may differ on the basis of the job responsibilities for which the applicant is being considered.
-Background checks will be made in compliance with Government Code section 12952, the California Fair Chance Act.
+For candidates with a conditional job offer, background checks and additional verification processes will be conducted in accordance with the law.
+Verification processes may include, but will not necessarily be limited to the following: physical, drug/alcohol testing, review of credit history,